tmaximini/maxi.io/src/projects/sameto.md

   - redux-saga
 ---

-I was hired by an agency to develop a react-native aplpication.
+I was hired by an agency to develop a react-native application.
 Same.to was designed to function as a social event planner.
-User can register and invite their friends through social channels such as facebook, whatsapp or email.
-They can create activies or events and plan the travels together through the app.
+Users can register and invite their friends through social channels such as facebook, whatsapp or email.
+They can create activities or events and plan the travels together through the app.
 A whatsapp like chat functionality was included.
-Unfortunately the app never went live.